 If a plan sponsor fails either test, they have 12 months to correct the discrimination.
 Otherwise, they may incur pecuniary penalty fees from the IRS.
 They may also be subject to fiduciary liability and plan disqualification.

-How ADP and ACP Tests Work
+How ADP and ACP Tests work

 ADP tests compare the average percentage of money a highly compensated employee will contribute to an employer-sponsored plan to the average percentage of money non-highly compensated employees.
-The ADP taxes into consideration both pre-tax and Roth contributions, but not catch-up contributions for older employees.
+The ADP takes into consideration both pre-tax and Roth contributions, but not catch-up contributions for older employees.
 ACP tests follow the same general rules.

 For the purposes of these tests, highly compensated employees are generally considered to be someone who has (or had in the last year) at least 5% company ownership, was paid at least $130,000, or was in the top 20% of paid employees.
 According to family attribution rules, being the spouse or child of someone with 5% ownership also makes that person a highly compensated employee.
 All other employees are considered non-highly compensated employees.